J. P. Macura: Canton Charge (2019–2020)

 Macura signed with the Cleveland Cavaliers in July 2019.
 He was released along with Sindarius Thornwell, Timothé Luwawu-Cabarrot and Daniel Hamilton on October 15, 2019.
 He later signed with the Cavaliers G League affiliate Canton Charge.

 Cleveland Cavaliers (2020)

 On February 9, 2020, the Cleveland Cavaliers announced that they had signed Macura to a 10-day contract.
 Macura appeared in one game for the Cavaliers before his contract expired.

 Afyon Belediye (2020–2021)

 On September 8, 2020, he has signed with Afyon Belediye of the Turkish Basketbol Süper Ligi.
 He averaged 12.9 points, 3.9 rebounds, 1.7 assists and 1.7 steals per game.

 Derthona Basket (2021–2023)

 On July 24, 2021, Macura signed with Derthona Basket of the Lega Basket Serie A.

 Treviso Basket (2024–2025)

 On August 5, 2024, he signed with Treviso Basket of the Lega Basket Serie A (LBA).

-Promitheas Patras (2025–present)
+Promitheas Patras (2025–2026)

-On August 7, 2025, Macura signed with Greek club Promitheas Patras.
+On August 7, 2025, Macura signed with Greek club Promitheas.